alisapa/munching-squares/README.md

 ## Options

 There are several options for producing different animations.
-See the the manpage `munch(6)` for a full documentation; it can be read without installation by invoking `man man/munch.6`.
+See `man munch(6)` for a full documentation; it can be read without installation by invoking `man man/munch.6`.

 Invoke `munch --help` for a short summary of options.
 ```